 Architects, engineers, security designers, and end users need to understand the changing terminology associated with selecting appropriate barriers to protect their vital assets.
-In spring 2009, ASTM produced the newest standard for the perimeter security industry, by issuing ASTM F2656-07 , which replaced the Department of State (DoS) SD-STD-02-01—Vehicle Crash Testing of Perimeter Barriers and Gates, Revision A, March 2003.
+In 2009, ASTM produced a new standard for the perimeter security industry by issuing ASTM F2656, which replaced the Department of State (DoS) SD-STD-02-01—Vehicle Crash Testing of Perimeter Barriers and Gates, Revision A, March 2003.
 The new ratings bring into chronological alignment the iteration of standards historically used by the Department of State, the Department of Defense (DoD) and now ASTM.
 Of barriers that are attack/crash-rated, they can be either formally crash-rated or engineer-rated.

 Crash-rated barrier systems have been crash-tested and certified by a participating independent crash test facility.
 The tests are set up to ASTM or DoS specifications.
 Barrier system installation must replicate the testing design foundation, bollard spacing and number, beam lengths, etc., to be considered crash-rated.
 Manufacturers will have a certification letter from an independent testing organization, stating the barrier has passed the ASTM/DoS requirements for a certain vehicle type/weight, speed, and penetration level.
 Manufacturers also provide a dimensional drawing of the "as-tested" barrier system.